MartTave/bachelor-report/bachelor_thesis.typ

 ) <fig_foundation_stereo>

 The results gathered from FoundationStereo have not been compelling, as they are worse that they should be, as shown in @fig_foundation_stereo.
 My analysis is that the baseline (distance between where the right and left images are taken) that I choose to record the data was way bigger than the baseline used to train this model.
-Or the calibration and rectification done on both the videos was not precise enough.
+Or the calibration and rectification done on both the videos was not precise enough, even with the metrics generated by OpenCV #footnote(link("htts://wwww.opencv.org"))

 === Monocular depth estimation <mono_depth_estimation>